mghansoe01-HS/HAN-SOE/README.md

-# Data Analytics Portfolio

-Hi, I'm Han Soe and am immigrant professional from Burma (Myanmar).

-I am a Management Information Systems graduate student passionate about data analytics, business intelligence, and operations optimization.
+## Introducting Myself!

+Hi there!
+I'm Han Soe.
+A former supply chain professional and currently seeking an opportunity to work as a data professioanl who is studying Msc.
+MIS degree from Hood College, Maryland, USA.

-## Skills
+## Skills and Tools
+* Business Skills
+- Procurment Management
+- Inventory Management
+- Analytical and Problme Solving
+- Detailed Oriented and Adaptability
+- Communication and Collaboration

+* Technical Tools
+- Microsoft Office Suit
+- Excel and Power BI (Data Analysis and Visualization)
 - Python (Pandas, Seaborn, Matplotlib)
 - SQL
-- Power BI
-- Excel
+- Machine Learning and Artificial Intelligence
+- Google Cloud and IBM Watson Studio

 ## Portfolio Projects

-### 1. HR Analysis - Headcount and Turnover
+# 1. HR Analysis - Headcount and Turnover
 Tools: Microsoft Excel and Power BI
 Analysis of HR headcount and Turnover for the organization.
 View Project:

+# 2. Coffee Shop - Sales Analysis
+Tools: Microsoft Excel
+Analysis of HR headcount and Turnover for the organization.
+View Project:

+# 3. AirBnb Supply Analysis
+Tools: Python, Pandas and Seabon
+Analyzed the impact factor for supply chain in Paris.
+View Project :

-### 2. DATABASE MANAGEMENT For Biographical Information (Group Project)
+# 4. DATABASE MANAGEMENT For Biographical Information (Group Project)
 Tools: SQL
 Creation of DBMS for Computer Science Most Influencial People: Biographical People which can be updated from Web-front page.

-### 3. AirBnb Supply Analysis
-Tools: Python, Pandas and Seabon
-Analyzed the impact factor for supply chain in Paris.
+View Project :

 ## Contact
 LinkedIn: www.linkedin.com/in/hansoe